 It’s possible to adjust your engine’s timing with a timing light and a set of wrenches; tools available at any auto or lawn mower parts store.

 It is important that the marks match, EXACTLY.
 One mark will be on the top of a tooth on the gear, the corresponding mark will be found on the bottom of a tooth on the other gear.

 When performing the valve timing, it is unnecessary to be concerned with piston position (it will NOT normally be at TDC when doing this).

-For more details regarding your small engine specifications and technical servicing information is in the Briggs and Stratton Repair Manual.
-The correct Repair Manual for your model engine is often listed in your engine's Illustrated Parts List or found through your local Briggs and Stratton Dealer.
+For more details regarding your small engine specifications and technical servicing information can be found in your Briggs & Stratton Repair Manual.
+The correct Repair Manual for your engine model is often listed in your engine's Illustrated Parts List or found through your local Briggs & Stratton Dealer.